caranicas/PokemonGo-Map/README.md

 | -H, --host  | Set web server listening host    |
 | -P, --port  | Set web server listening port    |

+**Once the terminal/command window says 100%, then open your browser and enter http://localhost:5000 into the URL bar to view the map.**

 Note:
 5 steps is approximately a 1.2km radius.
 More than 10 is redundant (you usually can't walk that far before despawn anyway)